top of page

 Clogged Fuel Filter or Failing Fuel Pump

 Your engine needs a steady flow of clean fuel to maintain performance.
-A clogged fuel filter or failing fuel pump can restrict this flow and cause hesitation or sudden loss of power.
+A clogged fuel filter or a failing fuel pump restricts this flow, leading to hesitation or a sudden loss of power.

 Symptoms include: